 So what is being authentic and why do viewers respond well to it?
 Vlogging in an authentic way involves letting your true thoughts, feelings and reactions flow naturally.
-Talk to the camera like you are talking to your sister, brother or your best friend.
+Talk to the camera like you are talking to your sibling or your best friend.

-Be present with your true emotions in the moment, basically be as natural as you can.
-This can be really hard when you are just starting out in the world of vlogging, but as you get more and more use to the camera it will come more naturally.
+Be present with your true emotions in the moment…basically be as natural as you can.
+This can be really hard when you are just starting out in the world of travel vlogging, but as you get more and more use to the camera it will come more naturally to you.

 Don’t worry too much about what you are saying while you are recording, let your words flow with ease, you can always edit it later to remove certain parts of the clip.
 We find the true moments of emotion that we capture are the most engaging content pieces.